syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ### Setting manual column width

-SfDataGrid allows to customize the width of each GridColumn in the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
-To customize the column width, use the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Width.html) property.
-By default, this property will not be assigned any value and the GridColumn renders in view based on the value of the [DefaultColumnWidth](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~DefaultColumnWidth.html) property.
+SfDataGrid allows you to customize the width of each GridColumn in the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
+To customize column width, use the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Width.html) property.
+By default, this property will not be assigned any value.
+The GridColumn renders in view based on the value of the [DefaultColumnWidth](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~DefaultColumnWidth.html) property.

 N> Set the `IsHidden` property to `True` instead of setting column width as `0` to hide a column.

-Customizing the width for auto generated columns in both XAML and code as follows:
+Customize the width for auto generated columns in both XAML and code as follows:

 {% tabs %}
 {% highlight xaml %}